ademilsonfp/node-module-ts-esm-seed/README.md

 - local imports must have the complete relative path to files including the extension `.js` (it is a Node.js 14 requirement)
-- code coverage reports is not working probably because of the above issue and are disabled, causing Node Tap to not run in watch mode
+- code coverage reports are not working probably because of the above issue and they are also disabled, causing Node Tap to not run in watch mode
 - tested only with Node.js 14